NDSU Apartments offer a variety styles, floor plans and price points—while providing all the benefits and perks of NDSU living.

 Can I use financial aid to pay for my rent?
 Yes, work with NDSU One Stop for details.

 How do I pay my rent and when is it due?
 Rent is due by the 1st of the month, but we give you until the 10th before applying a late fee.
-Rent can be paid at One Stop located in the Memorial Union or pay online.
+Rent can be paid at One Stop located in the Memorial Union or you can pay online via Campus Connection.
+View step-by-step online rent pay directions here.

 What is my address?
 Apartment mailing addresses.